 Better Sleep Through a Healthy Gut

-There are countless studies looking at the cause of sleep issues, and potential treatments.
-One study out of Japan’s University of Tsukuba, indicates a strong connection between the health of a person’s gut microbiome and sleep quality – using mice.
+Countless studies are looking at the cause of sleep issues and potential treatments.
+One study out of Japan’s University of Tsukuba indicates a strong connection between the health of a person’s gut microbiome and sleep quality – using mice.

-Based on similar studies on mice (and fruit flies) the scientists looked at the role gut bacteria plays in sleep – specifically in the production of serotonin and dopamine (neurotransmitters used by the nervous system to regulate body functions and processes such as sleep and metabolism).
+Based on similar studies on mice (and fruit flies), the scientists looked at gut bacteria’s role in sleep – specifically in the production of serotonin and dopamine (neurotransmitters used by the nervous system to regulate body functions and processes such as sleep and metabolism).

-First, investigators gave a group of mice strong doses of antibiotics over the course of four weeks to deplete the diversity of bacteria in their intestines.
-Next the team observed these rodents’ sleep performance by using EEGs to monitor their brain activity.
+First, investigators gave a group of mice substantial doses of antibiotics over four weeks to deplete the diversity of bacteria in their intestines.
+Next, the team observed these rodents’ sleep performance using EEGs to monitor their brain activity.
 They found that these mice with the depleted microbiome experienced frequently disrupted sleep/wake cycles, switching between REM and non-REM sleep at a higher rate than the control group.
 (4)

-This research offers a completely new paradigm when considering sleep disorders and their treatments – probiotics.
-Of course, there may be push back from the medical and pharmaceutical community when asked to consider, and support, an alternative treatment.
-But the research is very promising, and warrants much further exploration – not just in mice, but in humans as well.
+This research offers an entirely new paradigm when considering sleep disorders and their treatments – probiotics.
+Of course, there may be pushback from the medical and pharmaceutical community when asked to consider and support alternative medicine.
+But the research is up-and-coming and warrants much further exploration – not just in mice but also in humans.

 - Ram, S., Seirawan, H., Kumar, S.K.S., Clark, G.T.
 Prevalence and impact of sleep disorders in the United States.
 Sleep and Breathing (2010) 14:63-70. https://link.springer.com/article/10.1007/s11325-009-0281-3